xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/technical-glossary.md

 ### **Round**

-The process by which batches of messages processed by the mixnet.
+The process by which batches of messages are processed by the mixnet.
 Rounds are represented by positive integers in logs.

 ## S